I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 Other Essential Land Use

-We have so far concentrated on the land use for growing crops and raising animals.
+We have so far concentrated on land use for growing crops and raising animals.
 There are, however, many other land use requirements that should be considered when establishing how much land is required to become self-sufficient.

 Growing enough crops for the year from limited growing seasons means you need to be able to store as many of the products as possible.
 Allocate an 8 ft square space for a root cellar.